Kex Gill Bypass

 The Kex Gill Bypass is a future stretch of A-road across Kex Gill Moor to Blubberhouses in North Yorkshire, England.
 The route is part of the A59 road across the Pennines between Preston and York, with the Kex Gill Bypass being located within the Nidderdale Area of Outstanding Natural Beauty.
 The bypass is required as the 1820s built bypass is prone to landslips and road cracking, which accounted for eight weeks of closure in 2016.
-The bypass is expected to be 4.8 km long and to be opened in 2025.
+It is expected to be 4.8 km long and to be opened in spring 2026.